-- Stems contain a milky sap containing latex that is toxic to livestock and can cause some irritation of the skin on humans.
+- Stems contain a milky sap containing latex that is toxic to livestock and can cause skin irritation on humans.

 Status in the CKISS region

-- Leafy spurge is classified as Regional EDRR on the CKISS Annual Priority List.
+- Leafy spurge is classified as Eradicate on the CKISS Annual Priority List.

-- It is present on only a few sites in our region and the goal is to eradicate these sites and prevent the species from spreading to new areas.
+- The goal is to eradicate these sites and prevent the species from spreading to new areas.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.